-Subject to the evaluation of the overall risk described above, a criticality alarm system meeting the requirements of RD-327, Nuclear Criticality Safety [1] shall be installed in areas where:
+Subject to the evaluation of the overall risk described above, a criticality alarm system meeting the requirements of this regulatory document shall be installed in areas where:

 - 1. inadvertent criticality can occur, and - 2. excessive radiation dose to personnel is credible should the inadvertent criticality occur